hashicorp/terraform-google-vault/modules/vault-cluster/README.md

   this repo.
 That way, instead of using the latest version of this module from the `master` branch, which will change every time you run Terraform, you're using a fixed version of the repo.

-* `ami_id`: Use this parameter to specify the ID of a Vault [Amazon Machine Image (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) to deploy on each server in the cluster.
-You should install Vault in this AMI using the scripts in the [install-vault](/modules/install-vault) module.
+* `source_image`: Use this parameter to specify the name of a Vault [Google Image]( https://cloud.google.com/compute/docs/images) to deploy on each server in the cluster.
+You should install Vault in this Image using the scripts in the [install-vault](/modules/install-vault) module.

-* `s3_bucket_name`: This module creates an [S3](https://aws.amazon.com/s3/) to use as a storage backend for Vault.
+* `gcs_bucket_name`: This module creates a [GCS](https://cloud.google.com/storage/) to use as a storage backend for Vault.

-* `user_data`: Use this parameter to specify a [User Data](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html#user-data-shell-scripts) script that each server will run during boot.
+* `startup_script`: Use this parameter to specify a [Startup Script](https://cloud.google.com/compute/docs/startupscript) that each server will run during boot.
 This is where you can use the [run-vault script](/modules/run-vault) to configure and  run Vault.
 The `run-vault` script is one of the scripts installed by the [install-vault](/modules/install-vault) module.

-You can find the other parameters in [vars.tf](vars.tf).
+You can find the other parameters in [variables.tf](variables.tf).

-Check out the [vault-cluster-public](/examples/vault-cluster-public) and [vault-cluster-private](/examples/vault-cluster-private) examples for working sample code.
+Check out the [vault-cluster-public](/examples/vault-cluster-public) and [vault-cluster-private](/examples/vault-cluster-private)
+examples for working sample code.